 It is encouraged for Muslims to perform the Qurban, a religious rite that originated from the tradition of Prophet Ibrahim a.s.
 Prophet Ibrahim a.s. loved Prophet Ismail a.s. deeply.
 Muslims believe that Allah commanded Prophet Ibrahim a.s. to sacrifice his son to symbolically show that one needs to sacrifice whatever is dear to them for the sake of Allah.
 Facing a dilemma, he consulted his son about the commandment.
 Prophet Ismail a.s. immediately told him to do what he was asked.
 Both Prophet Ibrahim a.s. and Prophet Ismail a.s. believed in the divine wisdom of Allah, the Most Loving and Most Benevolent.
 Eventually, by His Mercy, Allah did not allow Prophet Ismail a.s. to be sacrificed.
 Acknowledging that Prophet Ibrahim a.s. was willing to sacrifice what is dear to him, an animal was sacrificed instead.

-This act of sacrifice continued to be a tradition where Muslims celebrate Aidiladha by distributing the meat to the poor, the needy and their loved ones.
-Allah has given everyone the benefit to be a part of this joyous occasion, from the one who partakes in the Qurban to the one who receives and consumes the meat.
+This act of sacrifice continued to be a tradition where Allah has given everyone the benefit to be a part of this joyous occasion, from the one who partakes in the Qurban to the one who receives and consumes the meat.
 Part of expressing gratitude to Allah is through giving.
 It is a manifestation of love that fills the air as we celebrate this Day of Gratitude.

 Prophet Ibrahim a.s. and his family showed us the true meaning of sacrifice for the sake of Allah.
-In these blessed days, let us ask ourselves this question - what can we do today to re-centre our lives completely on Allah s.w.t?
+In these blessed days, let us ask ourselves this question - what are we willing to give up today to re-centre our lives completely on Allah s.w.t?
 We pray that Allah grants us the guidance and the steadfastness in observing all his commands and include us among His obedient and righteous servants.